Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Output files**

 Output files are stored in ``$ANNOgesic/output/promoter_analysis``.
-The output folder is following:
+The output folders are following:

-**allfasta:** If ``--combine_all`` is True, it will combine all TSS files in ``--TSS_folder`` to generate promoter motifs.
+**allfasta:** If ``--combine_all`` is True, it will combine all TSS files in ``--tss_files`` to generate promoter motifs.
 The results will be stored in this folder.

 **fasta_class:** The fasta files of different TSS types.

-**$STRAINNAME:** Stores output of MEME based on different TSS types.
+**$STRAINNAME:** Stores output of MEME and GLAM2 based on different TSS types.
 Two sub-folders are under this folder.

 	**MEME**: Stores the results of MEME.

 	**GLAM2**: Stores the results of GLAM2.

-	The format of folders which under these two folders is ``promoter_motifs_$FILENAME_$STRAINNAME_$TSSTYPE_$PROMOTERLEGNTH``.
+	The format of folders which under these two folders is ``promoter_motifs_$FILENAME_$STRAINNAME_$TSSTYPE_$PROMOTERLEGNTH``,
-	Ex: ``promoter_motifs_NC_000915.1_allstrain_internal_45_nt``.
+	ex: ``promoter_motifs_NC_000915.1_allstrain_internal_45_nt``.
-	"NC_000915.1", "allstrain", "primary" and "45_nt" are gff filename, strain name, TSS type and upstream nucleotides of TSS respectively.
+	"NC_000915.1", "allstrain", "primary" and "45_nt" are gff filename, strain name, TSS type and upstream nucleotides of TSS, respectively.
-	If strain name is "allstrain", it means that if there are multiple strains in the gff file, the result is generated by the information of all strains without considering the difference of strains.
+	If strain name is "allstrain", this means that the result is generated by the information of all genomes.
-	If there is only one strain in the gff file, the strain name will be assigned as "allstrain".
+	If there is only one genome in the gff file, the strain name will be assigned as "allstrain".
 Several files are stored in the sub-folder:

 		**Figures of the promoter motif:** Contains EPS and PNG files.